 - tell your doctor if there is a possibility you may be dehydrated from a recent illness or activity, or if you have or have ever had problems with your immune system; human immunodeficiency virus infection (HIV); acquired immunodeficiency syndrome (AIDS); or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking acyclovir, call your doctor.

 - if you are taking acyclovir to treat genital herpes, you should know that genital herpes can be spread through sexual contact even if you don't have blisters or other symptoms and possibly even if you are taking acyclovir.
 Talk to your doctor about ways to stop the spread of genital herpes and about whether your partner(s) should receive treatment.

 What special dietary instructions should I follow?

-Drink plenty of fluids while you are taking acyclovir.
+Drink plenty of fluids while you are taking or using acyclovir.